evidence-dev/evidence/README.md

 You write SQL queries alongside markdown files and Evidence compiles them into a data website.

 # How It Works
-Evidence creates pages from markdown files.
-When you add SQL queries, Evidence runs them against your database.

 ![how-it-works](sites/docs/static/img/how-it-works.png)

-You can reference the results of those queries directly in your markdown document's text, or you can use them to make charts, graphs, and tables using our built-in components.

 Evidence renders a BI website from markdown files: